afnog/sse/index.md

 * Install Jekyll: `sudo gem install jekyll execjs therubyracer`
 * Open a command prompt and go to ~/SparkleShare/sse
 * Run `make serve`
-* View the results in your browser at http://localhost:4000/.../*.html
+* View the results in your browser at <http://localhost:4000/> (generated HTML files)

 ### Source code (Markdown)